 Beets are available in abundance now, and this soup perfectly showcases their earthy richness and gentle sweetness.
 Serving a soup cold can be a challenge, since the low temperature can blunt flavors.
 My version pulls flavor cues from summer salads; all of the ingredients with exception of the beets and eggs are uncooked.
-This plus the earthy and floral bouquet of Ana N.36 brings everything nicely together.
+This plus the floral bouquet of Ana N.36 brings everything nicely together.

 Makes 4 servings

 3 large beets, boiled until soft, peeled, and coarsley shredded

 1 English cucumber, peeled, seeded, and cut into 1/2 inch pieces

 1 bunch dill, finely chopped (reserve some top fronds for garnish)

 1 fuji apple, peeled cored and cut into 1/2 inch pieces

 1 quart buttermilk, or kefir, or 50:50 yogurt:water with a bit of lemon juice